theEvilReaper/DartPoet/docs/topics/overview.md

 Okay lets define a small example task that we want to generate.
 We want a class called `Greetings` which contains a function `greet` which takes a `string` parameter.
-The body of the function should print the content from the string parameter.
+The body of the function should print the content from the parameter.

 ```kotlin
 val greetings = DartFile.builder("greetings")